Next Telling Event: Children’s Storytelling Festival

 In 1997 I sold the stores and created Digital Folios as a small business corporation at first providing writing, web sites and web content.
 Storytelling and stories are now my prime interest.
 I have always found time to volunteer, first on various business associations and then to advise on built heritage conservation, wetlands protection, even a museum board.

 My interest in stories and storytelling has expanded to include cognitive reaction to story, narrative inquiry, and the impact of storytelling in applied situations.
 More about that can be found on the Story Literacy page.

 Storytelling adds value to people’s lives, and I enjoy telling.

 * The Blacksmith at the Bridge of Bones, by Ben Haggarty.

-This is a basic story workshop for people who want to understand using stories and how to create compelling stories.
+This is a story workshop for people who want to understand using stories and how to create compelling stories.

 Some story lore

 – Story triangle

 – Explore four core stories of organizations.
 Vision, Identity, Values, Change.

 – The ethics of stories and storytelling.